davmoz/mqtt-to-mongodb/README.md

    cd mqtt-to-mongodb
    ```
 3. Run the Docker Compose up command to build and start the services:

    ```
    docker compose up --build
    ```

    or run the services in the background:

    ```
     docker compose up -d --build
    ```

+   You might have to run the command with `sudo` if you are not in the `docker` group.

 ## Usage